Qareqare grabs Super League headlines

 A young Fijian is grabbing the headlines in England’s Super League after his recent debut for Castleford Tigers.

-The young winger’s fairytale debut has been hailed by his family and coach after he showed his speed and what he’s capable off with little room to move.
+The young winger’s fairytale debut has been hailed by his family and coach after he showed his speed and what he’s capable of with little room to move.

-According to Sky Sports, Qareqare’s try was quite special because it was the first minute, first touch and first try.
+According to Sky Sports, Qareqare’s try was quite special because it was his first match, the first minute, first touch, and first try.

 Qareqare was born in Fiji and is on a rugby union scholarship at Queen Ethelburga’s Independent School in York, where he is studying for an A-Level in Maths and a B-TEC in PE and business studies.